ResourceManager::GetString Method (String)

 The resource that is returned is localized for the UI culture of the current thread, as defined by the CurrentUICulture property.
 If the resource has not been localized for that culture, the resource manager probes for a resource by following the steps outlined in the "Resource Fallback Process" section of the Packaging and Deploying Resources article.
 If no usable set of localized resources is found, the resource manager falls back on the default culture's resources, which are usually expected to be in the main assembly.
 If the resource manager cannot load the default culture's resource set, the method throws a MissingManifestResourceException exception.
-If the resource manager can load an appropriate resource set but cannot find a resource named name, the method returns null.
+If the resource manager can load an appropriate resource set but cannot find a resource named name, the method returns nullptr.

 The IgnoreCase property determines whether the comparison of name with the names of resources is case-insensitive (the default) or case-sensitive.

 This method can throw more exceptions than are listed.
 One reason this might occur is if a method that this method calls throws an exception.
 For example, a FileLoadException exception might be thrown if an error was made deploying or installing a satellite assembly, or a SerializationException exception might be thrown if a user-defined type throws a user-defined exception when the type is deserialized.